ntim/g4sipm/docs/index.rst

 G4Sipm documentation
 ====================

-The purpose of the G4SiPM simulation package is the integration of a detailed SiPM simulation into Geant4 which is a framework widely used in particle physics for detector simulations.
+The purpose of the G4SiPM simulation package is the integration of a detailed SiPM simulation into Geant4 (https://github.com/Geant4/geant4) which is a framework widely used in particle physics for detector simulations.

+Further information can be found here: http://dx.doi.org/10.1016/j.nima.2015.01.067

 Documentation contents
 ======================

 .. toctree::
    :numbered:
-   :maxdepth: 3
+   :maxdepth: 4

    install
    sample